 Although he doesn’t play loud and certainly doesn’t hog the solo spotlight even as a leader, Shelly Manne is just all over this music, pulling all kinds of strings to orchestrate and vary the proceedings in very subtle and creative ways.
 He’s extremely aware of dynamics and texture, of building momentum and his control of the sound of his drum set is astonishing here.
 Manne had always had these qualities but here, in his first-ever live recording as a leader after years in the studios, they seem to be magnified as if on steroids, he sounds truly inspired without ever going over the edge.
 His hi-hat is incredibly propulsive, his brush and cymbal work deadly crisp and he makes truly surprising use of tonal combinations from his kit.
 Among the highlights on these records are the “rhythm section solos” of Manne and Budwig, where Shelly asks Feldman to “stroll” and Monty continues to walk, with Shelly making melodic percussive statements against the pulse of the bass while also leaving Budwig room to sound through.
 They’re not really bass solos or drum solos but dialogues which focus attention on both instruments in an exciting and creative way.
 Above all they really swing and I wish jazz groups would try more of this, it’s a refreshing antidote to too many bass solos and too many drum solos.

-Contemporary Records was widely admired for its consistently high recorded sound quality, and these live ones are no exception, probably aided by the wonderful acoustics of the club.
-The sound is very clear and natural – the drums in particular are captured with great fidelity – they’re not loud, but are very present and crisp.
+Contemporary Records was widely admired for its consistently high recorded sound quality, and these live ones are no exception, probably aided by the wonderful acoustics of the club itself.
+The sound is very clear and natural, with a lot of air, or space around it The drums in particular are captured with great fidelity and immediacy – they’re not loud, but are very present and crisp.
 The recording was done by Howard Holzer, a protege of Roy DuNann, Contemporary’s main (and best) engineer.
 I want to do some heretical editorializing on the subject here.
 If you asked any jazz fan who the best jazz engineer of all time is, the answer would invariably be Rudy Van Gelder.
-This is understandable, from about 1950 on, Van Gelder recorded more great jazz by far than anyone else, his name is synonymous with hundreds and hundreds of classic modern jazz records from New York – on Savoy, Blue Note, Prestige, Impulse! etc. Of course, quantity is not the same thing as quality, he had the advantage of recording some of the best musicians in the world and there’s another way of looking at this.
+This is understandable, as from about 1950 on, Van Gelder recorded more great jazz by far than anyone else, his name is synonymous with hundreds and hundreds of classic modern jazz records from New York – on Savoy, Blue Note, Prestige, Impulse! etc. Of course, quantity is not the same thing as quality, and Van Gelder had the decided advantage of recording some of the best musicians in the world.
+But there’s another way of looking at this.

 It stands to reason that the best jazz engineer would produce the best sounding jazz records and in my opinion Van Gelder didn’t – Roy DuNann did.
 I’m not talking about the music here, but the sound quality.
 A lot of Van Gelder’s records sound unbalanced and over-amped to me, especially the horns and sometimes the drums have too much reverb, are too hot in the mix.
+And despite the vaunted Steinway in use, th epiano sound is often flat and boxy.
 Listen closely to any of the Contemporary records DuNann engineered – by Manne, Barney Kessel, The Poll Winners, Art Pepper, Hampton Hawes, Sonny Rollins, Curtis Counce, Harold Land and many others – and I think you’ll notice how much more natural and balanced they sound.
 DuNann built Contemporary’s studio and pioneered all kinds of recording techniques for noise reduction and such that I don’t want to get into, because I don’t even understand them.
 But with no wish to run down Rudy Van Gelder at all, my ears tell me that Roy DuNann is the greatest jazz engineer who ever lived.